 4. Infection, Fever and Antibiotics: Most healthy patients have a 2-3% risk of developing infection after surgery.
 If the doctor felt you were at increased risk of infection because of your general health or the type of surgery, you will be placed on antibiotic medication.
 It is important that you follow directions on the label and take the medication until finished.
 If you develop hives or a rash, discontinue all medication and contact the Clinic immediately.
 It is a normal reaction to surgery to develop a slight elevation in temperature for 24-48 hours after surgery.
 If the fever persists or is highly elevated and you feel generally fatigued, please contact the Clinic.
 You will be at the greatest risk of infection 3 days after surgery.
+Contact the Clinic if pain develops around the healing socket.

-5. Granuloma and Hematoma; Osteomyelitis and Osteonecrosis: In some people, healing can be delayed due to formation of a granuloma or hematoma that will result in prolonged pressure, discomfort and drainage.
-In very rare cases, an infection called osteomyelitis or osteonecrosis can develop that will result in failure of the surgical site to heal with prolonged pain, exposed bone, and drainage.
-If any of these develop, another X-ray and surgical procedure is usually necessary, which would involve a fee.
+5. Osteomyelits and Osteonecrosis: In very rare cases, an infection called osteomyelitis or osteonecrosis can develop that will result in failure of the surgical site to heal with prolonged pain, exposed bone, and drainage.
+If this develops, another X-ray and surgical procedure is necessary, which would involve a fee.
 Contact the Clinic if healing seems very delayed and/or if pain develops around the healing socket.

-6. Bone fragments & Sharp ridges: Occasionally, there may be small pieces of bone between the sockets that loose blood supply, become dislodged and move to the surface of the socket; this is usually painless.
-Development of a sharp edge of the socket is more common after surgical extractions.
-In some cases another surgical procedure is necessary remove the bone fragment or to smooth the bone, which would involve a fee.
+6. Bone fragments & Sharp ridges: There may be small pieces of bone between the sockets that loose blood supply, become dislodged and move to the surface of the socket; this is usually painless and a common part of healing.
+Development of a sharp edge of the socket is also common after surgical extractions.
+In some cases another X-ray and surgical procedure is necessary remove the bone fragment or to smooth the bone, which would involve a fee.
 Contact the Clinic if pain develops around the healing socket.

 7. Surgical Site Pain and Pain Reliever Instructions: Pain normally reaches a peak 48-72 hours after surgery.
 If the doctor anticipates you will have only minor pain, take over-the-counter Tylenol or Advil.
 Avoid aspirin because it interferes with blood clotting.
 Follow the directions on the bottle of any prescribed medication.
-The pain medication may make you drowsy, so you should use caution about driving or performing important tasks.
+The pain medication may make you drowsy, so you should not drive a car or perform important tasks.
 If you develop hives or a rash, discontinue all medication and contact the Clinic immediately.